abdusco/abdus.dev/src/projects/askme/askme.md

 {"new filename":"new.txt","year":"2020"}
 ```

-Then this can be consumed from any script by reading stdout and deserialing the JSON.
+Then answers can be consumed from any script by reading the stdout and deserializing the JSON.

 Hitting `[Esc]` key closes the window and nothing is printed to console.